HEP-FCC/FCCAnalyses/examples/basics/README.md

+*This page is under development, please be kind in case of inaccuracies*

 Basic examples
 =============
 This directory contains a number of examples each showcasing a specific functionality of the FCCAnalyses framework.
 It serves as a reference guide for how to implement specific common usecases or you can work through the examples one-by-one in order as a tutorial to familiarize yourself with the full functionality of the framework.